turingschool/curriculum/source/topics/sinatra_with_active_record.markdown

 should pass.

 We've got Active Record wired together, and it didn't take very much code.

 It's a bit of a mess with everything in the same file.

-Eventually we'll need to configure the environment so we have a different database for test, development, and production, and the database connection options should probably include things like a connection pool and timeouts.
+Eventually we'll need to configure the environment to have a different database for test, development, and production.
+Also, the database connection options should probably include things like a connection pool and timeouts.

 ### Putting Things Where They Belong